-As a retailer, it’s important to understand how much profit you are earning on your inventory.
+As a retailer, it’s important to understand how much profit you’re earning on your inventory.
 To do that, you need inventory management apps, QuickBooks Online accounting software, and some basic knowledge about the best metrics to use.

 Inventory Management Apps

-There are a wide range of inventory management apps that sync with QuickBooks Online.
-SOS Inventory and the Asset and Inventory Tracker by Ventipix, for example, track and organize your inventory, while also offering features to help save time such as automatically generated purchase orders based on current inventory level.Additionally, these apps can track money you have collected in sales and given back through refunds.
-However, you need more than just this raw data to assess the profitability of your inventory.
-Ideally, you need to sync these apps with QuickBooks Online so you can generate reports that allow you to assess key metrics related to the profitability of your inventory overall as well as the profitability of individual items.
+There’s a whole slew of inventory tracking tools that seamlessly sync with QuickBooks Online.
+SOS Inventory and Asset and Inventory Tracker by Ventipix track, manage, and organize your inventory while also offering features that save time, such as automatically generated purchase orders based on current inventory levels.
+These apps can also track the money you collect in sales and any money you give back through refunds.
+But, you need more than just raw data to assess your inventory’s profitability.
+Ideally, you need to sync these apps with QuickBooks Online so you can generate reports that assess key metrics related your inventory’s overall profitability, as well as the profitability of individual items.